OmniscientDebugger/LewisOmniscientDebugger/README.md

 Please also watch the ODB video ["Debugging Backwards in Time"](https://www.youtube.com/watch?v=xpI8hIgOyko)

-The research paper can be found at: http://www.cs.kent.edu/~farrell/mc08/lectures/progs/pthreads/Lewis-Berg/odb/AADEBUG_Mar_03.pdf
+The research paper can be found [here](http://www.cs.kent.edu/~farrell/mc08/lectures/progs/pthreads/Lewis-Berg/odb/AADEBUG_Mar_03.pdf)

 I am looking for a good short Flash tutorial, with voice annotation, of how to use the ODB.
 I would like to put it on my website.
 If you create